 Elective clerkships are part of the fourth year.
 The student typically determines the schedule, time and/or location at which elective(s) may be completed.
 Up to three electives may be completed in the same area of specialty and may be split into two-week increments.
-Two-week electives are not available in Kansas City.

-Online Clerkship Enrollment Verification
+Enrollment Verification